MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 File structure
 --------------

-Every file starts with 5 hidden segments (See `template <template.rst>`_ )
+Every file starts with a hidden 4 paragraph block of the standard header.

-- Copyright notice
-- Openshot description
-- Openshot disclaimer
-- License notice
+It contains the Copyright notice, description of OpenShot,  disclaimer and License notice.
+(See `template <template.rst>`_ )
-- Referral anchor for the title
+It is sometimes followed by a referral anchor for the title.

 The content starts with a chapter title, double-underlined using equals signs (``=====``).
 This is followed by a short introduction describing what will be covered in the chapter.